Lupar River

 The Lupar River (Sungai Batang Lupar or Batang Lupar) is a river in Sarawak, Malaysia.
-The river mouth is located in between Sebuyau and Kampung Teriso, in Sri Aman Division.
+The river mouth is located between Sebuyau and Kampung Teriso, in Sri Aman Division.

 Overview

 The Lupar River flows from the Klinkang Range towards the South China Sea.
 The river flows 275 kilometers and is the third longest river in Sarawak, after the Rajang River and Baram River.